 West Virginia targets broadband growth, flood protection

-Newly signed laws are intended to extend broadband internet service to parts of West Virginia lacking it and help the state better prepare for major flooding.
-The broadband measure says it's a primary goal of the Legislature and governor to make every community and rural area accessible and establish equitable access to 21st-century technology.
+Two newly signed laws in West Virginia are intended to extend broadband internet service to unreached parts of the state and help it better prepare for major flooding.
+The broadband measure acknowledges the Legislature and governor have set a primary goal of making every community and rural area accessible to 21st-century technology.

 Add your comments below